Toy Design and Manufacturing Software | Autodesk

 Advanced Capabilities: Fusion extends beyond traditional 2D and 3D toolpath generation, enabling the production of intricate components with precision through multi-axis machining.

 AI Enhancements: Fusion incorporates artificial intelligence to enhance manufacturing.
-The AMAIZE add-in, for instance, uses AI to predict and resolve print issues, optimise print files and gain valuable design insights, significantly improving the manufacturing process.
+The AMAIZE add-in, for instance, uses AI to predict and resolve print issues, optimize print files, and gain valuable design insights, significantly improving the manufacturing process.

 Fusion by Autodesk supports sustainable toy design in several ways: